legendreddragon/legendreddragon.github.io/lord/masters/aragorn.md

 | 70 |  35 |  1,000 | Twin Swords |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Aragorn is Stick (200) / Leather Vest (3K).
 ## Encountering Aragorn

 This is the dialogue you see when you first go to the training center at level 3: